HorizenOfficial/compose-evm-simplified/docs/FORGER.md

       Ethereum Private Key                : ...
       Ethereum Private Key for MetaMask  : ...
     ```

-   **STORE THESE VALUES IN A SAFE PLACE.
+6. **STORE THESE VALUES IN A SAFE PLACE.
 THESE VALUES WILL BE REQUIRED IN THE STAKING PROCESS**

-   Verify that the keys were generated correctly, run the following command:
+7. Verify that the keys were generated correctly by running the following command:
     ```shell
     docker exec ${EVMAPP_CONTAINER_NAME} gosu user curl -sXPOST "http://127.0.0.1:${SCNODE_REST_PORT}/wallet/allPublicKeys"  -H "accept: application/json" -H 'Content-Type: application/json' -d '{}'
     ```

+8. **IMPORTANT NOTE**
+- The address  **_"Generated Ethereum Address Key Pair"_** is where rewards will go to.
+- Rewards are paid to the first ETH address in the wallet of the Forger Node.
+- **We recommend to not delegate from the node so that no stakes have to be custodied on it, which reduces attack surface.**
+- Stakes should be delegated from web3 wallets like MetaMask.
+- You can also import this address into MetaMask as an external account so that you can spend the rewards without having to use the node's api.

+---

 ## Other useful docker commands

----

 - Run the following command to stop the stack:
     ```shell